AlexArellanoATX/Cryptocurrencies/README.md

 This 3D Scatterplot shows the groupings of the 4 clusters and PCA classes:
 ![3D_scatterplot](./Resources/3D_scatterplot.png)

-The tradable cryotocurrency data and PCA component valyes are displayed in tabular form:
+The tradable cryotocurrency data and PCA component values are displayed in tabular form:
 ![table](./Resources/table.png)